North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 Sirmione

-Besides being a famous resort town and home to some of Lake Garda’s best thermal baths and water sports facilities, it’s full of enchanting alleys and stunning views, and also has a rich history.
+Besides being a famous resort town and home to some of Lake Garda’s best thermal baths and water sports facilities, it’s full of enchanting alleys and stunning views and has a rich history.

 It is, without a doubt, one of the most beautiful places to visit in northern Italy, especially in the region of Lombardy.
-You might have already seen the photos of the Scaligera Fortress and the views seen from it on Instagram.
+You might have already seen the photos of the Scaligera Fortress and the views seen from it.

-The fortress dated back to the 13th century; the Grottoes of Catullus, the remains of an ancient Roman villa; the old churches; all these landmarks prove that Sirmione is more than just another pretty town and why it’s called ‘the pearl of Lake Garda.’
+The fortress that dates back to the 13th century; the Grottoes of Catullus, the remains of an ancient Roman villa; the old churches; all these landmarks prove that Sirmione is more than just another pretty town and why it’s called ‘the pearl of Lake Garda.’

 Bonus tip: Challenge yourself, and try to pick a few gelato flavors out of 120 at Gelateria Mirkoz (Via Vittorio Emanuele, 26).